pwirapati/Rompi/README.md

 When loaded, the library set the number of maximum threads to half of those returned by `omp_get_num_procs()`.
-On common processors, this uses the number of cores instead of hyperthreads.
+On common processors, this uses the number of physical cores instead of hyperthreads.